sixstars/ctf/Scripts/utils/README.md

 1. Add some extra functions / methods for exp writing:

+    * ljust / rjust: similar to str.ljust / str.rjust, but with length check

     * tube.sendlines: send multiple lines in one command

     * debug: run gdb for debugging